 There are plenty of opportunities within core training to experience multiple sub specialities provided in the West Midlands area.
 The Barberry in South Birmingham is a national centre for mental health.
 The West Midlands covers a vast area from Stoke on Trent to the North and Worcester to the South.
 It is possible to move within this geographical location to gain experience in a specific specialty.
 This can be discussed with Educational supervisors and TPDs.

-Trainees in Advanced training have time allocated in their job schedule to undertake special interests.
+Trainees in Higher Specialist Training have time allocated in their job schedule to undertake special interests.
 In recent years many have taken advantage of the programmes offered by local universities (e.g. Birmingham, Keele, Warwick) including Masters programmes in gerontology, geriatric psychiatry, neuropsychiatry, forensic psychiatry and general psychiatry.
 Other local and national programmes include leadership and medical education which can be undertaken.

 The West Midlands has a strong history of providing training for those seeking less than full-time training and this will continue to be a feature for the school.
 There is an allocated lead and the same opportunities provided as those that are completing full time training.
 This makes psychiatry a very flexible programme taking into account trainees with children and other responsibilities.